robwilds/ADFDEMO/README.md

 # Alfresco Application Development Framework (ADF)
-# This build is specifically for MTA
+# This is an example with a custom home page

 | branch | status |
 | --- | --- |